-Risk averse long-term investors will likely find this expected beta decay unacceptable given that the riskiness of these funds.
-When the market is relatively volatile, both daily and monthly leveraged funds will likely underperform just holding the underlying index.
+Risk averse long-term investors will likely find this expected beta decay unacceptable given that the riskiness for these funds remain constant.
 Thus, even monthly leveraged funds should not be considered for the typical buy and hold investor.
 For intermediate-term or active investors, monthly leveraged funds do have added value and are a nice alternative to daily leveraged funds.
 Finally, investors in this market need to be aware of the interim investment issue since the leverage for the first month may be much different from what they are expecting if purchased on any day other than the reset day.